-There is even a great scenic drive called Cades Cove which is an 11 mile loop tour where you visit restored log cabins, churches, a working mill, and beautiful scenery.
+To see panoramic views head to the top of Clingman’s Dome.
+Then go on a great scenic drive called Cades Cove which is an 11-mile loop tour where you visit restored log cabins, churches, a working mill, and beautiful scenery.
 This is a great option when the kiddos are too tired to hike but you want to see more.
-We listened to the audio tour on our phone to hear stories about life in the Smoky Mountains and information about the stops along Cades Cove while we drove.
-Check out the free app here.

 Looking for places to stay?
 We rented a cabin in the woods and really enjoyed being outside of the touristy town area.
 However, there are also tons of condos and hotels in town to rent.
 Plus there is always camping as an option.